 “A solid voice who performs with a sense of musicality and maturity that I expect from anyone who I perform with .”
 Victor Lewis, acclaimed jazz drummer

 While living in the tri-state area, Dubyk substantially built his musical resume.
-Guitarist Vic Juris, trumpeter Sean Jones, pianist Stanley Cowell and bassist Kenny Davis, saxophonists Donny McCaslin and Seamus Blake are just some of the esteemed musicians Dubyk played beside during this period.
+The late guitarist Vic Juris, trumpeter Sean Jones, the late pianist Stanley Cowell, bassist Kenny Davis, and saxophonists Donny McCaslin and Seamus Blake are just some of the esteemed musicians Dubyk played beside during this period.
 This was a time of great musical creativity for Dubyk.
 “New York allowed me to hear the music on an entirely different level.
 I’d never heard anything like that before.” he says.

-In 2006, Dubyk self-released his debut album “The Way You See It” and embarked on a Canada Council for the Arts tour the following summer across eight Jazz Festival circuit cities .
+In 2006, Dubyk self-released his debut album “The Way You See It” and embarked on a Canada Council for the Arts tour the following summer across eight Jazz Festival circuit cities.
 In 2008, Dubyk formed a new Quartet with drummer Jesse Cahill, organist Chris Gestrin and Juno-award winning trumpeter Brad Turner.
-Their 2009 release “The Maverick” went on to win the 2009 Western Canadian Music Award for Jazz Recording of the Year.
-More success followed in January, 2014 with Dubyk’s release of “Invitations”, which featured Cahill and Turner alongside Juno-award winning bassist Jodi Proznick and Grammy-nominated trumpeter Terell Stafford.
+Their 2009 release “The Maverick” won the 2009 Western Canadian Music Award for Jazz Recording of the Year.
+More success followed in January 2014 with Dubyk’s release of “Invitations”, which featured Cahill and Turner alongside Juno-award winning bassist Jodi Proznick and Grammy-nominated trumpeter Terell Stafford.
 The album received critical acclaim and was nominated for a 2014 Western Canadian Music Award for Best Jazz recording.

 In 2014, Dubyk co-formed PREQUAL, his Edmonton-based project featuring pianist Chris Andrew, bassist Josh McHan and drummer Bill George.
 Featuring semi-improvised music, the group was nominated for an Edmonton Music Award in 2015.
 That same year, Dubyk was chosen to participate in the prestigious Saxophone Master Class, a weeklong intensive saxophone workshop headed by NEA Jazz Master Dave Liebman.
 The time spent with Liebman reaffirmed many of the fundamental skills Dubyk had acquired to that point and profoundly influenced his playing onward.
 In the fall of 2015, Dubyk was selected to perform as a guest soloist with the Macewan Faculty Jazz Orchestra under the Grammy Award winning guest arranger, composer and conductor Gil Goldstein.
 Goldstein’s music arranged for the Michael Brecker Quindectet was brought in and Dubyk was a featured saxophonist for the evening on Brecker’s and Goldstein’s music.